hjdhjd/homebridge-myq/README.md

 options, if you prefer.
 This plugin is based on `homebridge-liftmaster2` with additional bugfixes and contributions by others.
 The intent is to keep this plugin up-to-date and incorporate additional capabilities as-needed without overly bloating it.

+In a nutshell, the aim of this plugin for things to "just work".
+Without complex configuration options needed for the functionality you would expect from a first-party HomeKit plugin.
+But of course, those granular options are available as well for the adventurous or those with more esoteric use cases.
+What does "just work" mean?
+It means that this plugin will poll at regular, reasonable intervals for changes in state of a garage door opener or other MyQ device and inform HomeKit of those changes.
+By default.
+Without additional configuration beyond the login information required for MyQ services.

 # Installation
 If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).
 If you are running on a Raspberry, you will find a tutorial in the [homebridge-punt Wiki](https://github.com/cflurin/homebridge-punt/wiki/Running-Homebridge-on-a-Raspberry-Pi).